d-carrigg/BinWips/ReadMe.md

 # BinWips: Binary Written in PowerShell

-:construction: Warning: This repository is still under construction, see the [TODO List](#TODO-List) at the bottom to make sure the features you want are complete​

 Create .NET applications and libraries from PowerShell scripts and inline code blocks.
 Control over the generated `.cs`, `.exe`, and `.dll` files and any additional resources.
 Target linux and windows on x86, x64, and arm64.